James Grama, Ph.D

 Variation and change in a diverse society: Sydney Speaks

-I work on a project entitled Sydney Speaks which aims to capture the influence of migrant groups in Australia's largest and most ethnically and linguistically diverse city, Sydney.
+I'm affiliated with the Sydney Speaks project which aims to capture the influence of migrant groups in Australia's largest and most ethnically and linguistically diverse city, Sydney.
 Using a unique and highly regimented corpus of recorded conversational interviews, we investigate how Sydney English has changed, who has been instrumental in those changes, and how social factors and social networks play a role in those changes.
 For more, visit the Sydney Speaks website, and see our papers and talks below.

 Grama, James, Catherine E. Travis, & Simon Gonzalez.
 2019.
 Initiation, progression, and conditioning of the short-front vowel shift in Australia.
 In Sasha Calhoun, Paola Escudero, Marija Tabain & Paul Warren (eds.), Proceedings of the 19th International Congress of Phonetic Sciences, Melbourne, Australia 2019, 1769-1773.